Atomox/ExampleCode/Tutorials/MSSQL_in_Docker.md

     5> GO
     ```
     - Note: the square brackets in line 1, `RESTORE DATABASE [ektron9rv1-dev]` are escaping the name, since the hyphen is a special character in TSQL.
 If you are not using TSQL, you may have to use a different escape technique, such as "" for ANSI SQL.

+    ### Connect to DB on external machine
+    To connect with an MSSQL admin client (I like SQL Pro for MSSQL), you need to determine where Docker exposed it:
+    1. Find the name of the container: `docker ps`
+    2. Find the port, using: `docker inspect [container name or id]`
+    3. Look for something near the end, like:
+    ```
+                "Ports": {
+                    "1433/tcp": [
+                        {
+                            "HostIp": "0.0.0.0",
+                            "HostPort": "32780"
+                        }
+                    ]
+                },
+    ```
+    4. "HostPort": "32780" is the port you're looking for.
+This will change whenever you bring up the container/compose.
+    5. In you favourite MSSQL Client, use:
+    ```
+    Server Name: 127.0.0.1:[port_number]
+    Authentication: SQL Server Authentication
+    Login: SA
+    Password: [The password you set in docker-compose, under env: SA_PASSWORD]
+    ```